MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-publish-code-customization.md

     }
     ```
-12. Run the script you just created to handle the uninstall and unpublishing of the Base Application and dependencies.
+12. Run the script you created in step 11 to handle the uninstall and unpublishing of the Base Application and dependencies.
 13. Use `"dependencyPublishingOption": "Ignore"` in the `launch.json` file to only publish this extension.
 For more information, see [JSON Files](devenv-json-files.md).

 14. Import a license with rights to publish the extension.
 For example: